ConceptaNjolima/MyTNTResources/Week 3/[ENG3.3]Component libraries.md

 # Component Libraries

-This lesson provides an overview of component libraries (specifically Fluent UI), including both how to use FluenUI and tips on reading documentation
+This lesson provides an overview of component libraries (specifically Fluent UI), including both how to use FluentUI and tips on reading documentation

 <!---
 * We'll have an hour for this